Residual ACT Guidelines and Reminders

 - Only students who have applied for admission to Oklahoma Christian may test.
 Test scores cannot be transferred to another institution.
 No Student Reports or High School Reports are generated nor will any be generated to report scores to ANY other college or scholarship agency.

 - Test scores will be transmitted to the Registrar/Admissions Office following each test administration.
+Results will be mailed within 7-10 business days.
 ACT Residual scores will be made part of your record at OC.

 - Pre-registration is required, as seating is limited (contact the Admissions Office at 405.425.5050 or email@example.com to reserve your spot).

 - Payment is $45.
 Checks should be made out to Oklahoma Christian University before the test is given.

 - Only number 2 pencils are allowed (no mechanical pencils).

 - For admission to the test, students must have a photo ID (driver’s license).